Epstein pearlsGingival cysts of the newborn

 When to Contact a Medical Professional

-If you are concerned about Epstein pearls in your infant, discuss it with your health care provider during a routine well-baby examination.
+If you are concerned about Epstein pearls in your infant, talk to your health care provider during a routine well-baby checkup.

-Hellstein JW.
-Odontogenesis, odontogenic cysts, and odontogenic tumors.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 93.
+Hellstein J. Odontogenesis, odontogenic cysts, and odontogenic tumors.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 90.